Rashtrasant Tukadoji Maharaj Nagpur University

 - Member, Annual Report Committee, RTM Nagpur University

-- Visiting Faculty, Indian Institute of Mass Communication
+- Visiting Faculty at Indian Institute of Mass Communication and

 - Mr. Arun Phanshikar, ex-Bureau Chief, Hindustan Times